tedla-brandsema/yoink/.readme/YOINKME.md

 .yoink https://raw.githubusercontent.com/tedla-brandsema/examples/refs/heads/main/yoink/2_remote/main.go
 ```

+Running the program yields the exact same result that we saw in the previous example.

 **Q: _Can you add local and remote `.yoink` commands to the same file?_**
 **A:** _Absolutely you can.
 In fact, this is a crucial concept to grasp; every command is parsed individually.
 This also
-goes for commands you might implement yourself using `yoink.ParserFunc` and then register using `yoink.Register`.
-All commands that are registered with _Yoink_ can be called from within the file that is parsed._
+goes for commands you might implement yourself.
+All commands that are registered with _Yoink_ can be called from within
+the file that is parsed._

 # The Address Argument